-As weight function, we consider $\weightA\deq\log[\argument]$.
-This choice of the weight function parallels---at least to some extent---the choices in \citet[Equation~(3)]{Ding2019} and \citet[Equation~(4.21)]{Janofsky2015}, but it is rather different from the one in \citet[Equation~(15)]{Fondeville2018}, for example.
-The numerical results in this section demonstrate that $\weightA=\log[\argument]$ works well in our framework.
+Our choice for the norm in the definition of~\maxargumentS\ is $\norm{\!\;\cdot\!\;}\deq\normsup{\!\;\cdot\!\;}$.
+The sup-norm is standard as it corresponds to the original multivariate Pareto models.
+But again, our approach works for other norms as well.
+As weight function, we consider $\weightAE\deq\log[\argument]$.
+This choice of the weight function parallels---at least to some extent---the choices in \citet[Equation~(3)]{Ding2019} and \citet[Equation~(4.21)]{Janofsky2015}, but it is somewhat different from the one in \citet[Equation~(15)]{Fondeville2018}, for example.
+The numerical results in this section demonstrate that $\weightAE=\log[\argument]$ works well in our framework.
 Nevertheless, we have formulated our methodology and theory for a general weight function~\weight\ to facilitate further research on this topic.
 For example, one could try to mimic \citet{Liu2019} and \citet{Yu2020} in their proposal to incorporate the shortest distance to the boundary of the domain (\citet{Liu2019} mainly focus on an overall weight function~$\weightE_1=\dots=\weightE_{\dimfull}$, whereas \citet{Yu2020} tailor their weight functions to the individual components of the input).
-One the one hand, neither \citet{Liu2019} nor \citet{Yu2020} seem to fit our framework directly: for example, \citet{Yu2020} would lead to $w_j[\argumenthigh]\deq\argumenthigh$ if $\normsup{\argument_{-\indexelement}}>1$ and $w_j[\argumenthigh]\deq\argumenthigh-1$ if $\normsup{\argument_{-\indexelement}}\leq 1$, which means that the weight functions would not be continuous.
+On the one hand, neither \citet{Liu2019} nor \citet{Yu2020} seem to fit our framework directly: for example, \citet{Yu2020} would lead to $w_j[\argumenthigh]\deq\argumenthigh$ if $\normsup{\argument_{-\indexelement}}>1$ and $w_j[\argumenthigh]\deq\argumenthigh-1$ if $\normsup{\argument_{-\indexelement}}\leq 1$, which means that the weight functions would not be continuous.
 On the other hand, the weight functions proposed in \citet{Liu2019} and \citet{Yu2020} are similar to ours at the crucial points $\argumenthigh\in\{0, 1\}$ and when $\argumenthigh\to\infty$.